 Firstly – big thanks to Vapour2 for sending me the black one.
 I don’t think I would have loved the blue one as much.
 I tend to find myself sorely disappointed when anything other than black or silver arrives … Is that brattish?
 Hey, I like what I like.
 Technically, I’m the “average” vaper too.

 I LOVE that you can use both MTL and sub ohm stuff with the same device.
-I LOVE LOVE LOVE it!
+LOVE it!
 I asked someone just the other day to recommend a tank to me that could do both.
-I want a tank where I can just change the coil inside and switch from MTL and sub ohm liquid.
-I hate having to carry around two devices, or two tanks.
+I’m on the hunt for a tank where I can just change the coil inside and switch from MTL and sub ohm liquid, because I hate having to carry around two devices, or two tanks.
 At the moment, I’m using the Vype eBox and the Kangertech Nano Topbox (as well as the Aspire Archon).
 I carry BOTH of those devices around with me.
 Before that, it was a sub ohm tank by Vape Direct (I believe), with an Aspire Nautilus Mini tank for when I didn’t want to sub ohm.
 The fact that a quick coil switch changes this from one to the other seriously impresses me.
 I love it.

 The sub ohm coil is 0.8 ohm.
 This is higher than I’m used to.
 I think I usually buy around 0.5 ohm.
 You can buy a 0.5 ohm coil, but it doesn’t come included with the kit.
 I wonder why this is?
 I feel like I’m getting experimental.
 The standard one is 1.2 ohm.
 Again, I think I usually go for 1.5 ohm.
 Check me out, trying new things!